apache/beam/beam-site/documentation/sdks/nexmark.md

 * Artificial IO load

 ## Nexmark output
-Here is an example output of the Nexmark benchmark run in streaming mode with the SMOKE suite on the (local) direct runner.
+Here is an example output of the Nexmark benchmark run in streaming mode with the SMOKE suite on the (local) direct runner:

 <pre>
 Performance: